Table of Contents Hide

 Get rid of pacifier necklaces

-Some people instead of using pacifier or soft toys, they use pacifier necklaces which are a great danger for babies and may strangle them.
-These shouldn’t be around the babies.
+Instead of using pacifier or soft toys, there are some people who use pacifier necklaces which are a great danger for babies and may strangle them.
+Try to avoid that for your babies.

 Five tips that all parents should know about how to take care of baby teeth